 Using two-factor authentication (2FA) will better safeguard your online accounts and the online accounts of your employees.

-Before we get into details about two-factor authentication, here are three pieces of password advice that you’ve probably heard many times before.
+Before we discuss two-factor authentication in detail, here are three password best practices you’ve probably heard many times before.
 They bear repeating.

 1. Use a different password for every online account.

-2. Store your passwords in a password database tool instead of in a spreadsheet or document.
-Popular password applications include:
+2. Store your passwords in a password manager instead of a spreadsheet or document.
+Popular password applications include Keeper and 1Password.

 These vendors also offer business versions for sharing passwords among team members.